andypiper/my-glitch-in-bio/NOTES.md

+# Working notes

-# Changes from the default template
+## Changes from the default Glitch in Bio template

 - custom style (`dusky-lory.css`)
   - used [coolors.co](https://coolors.co) to make a palette